bruceble/Mu-S-I-C-A/index.md

 In addition to multiple learning goals for technical skills, my goals for this experience also included embracing active learning, pushing my comfort zone, and developing strong reflection habits.

-# Phase I: Data Collection and Data Preparation
+# Phase I: Data Collection and Data Preparation ([View Code](https://github.com/bruceble/Mu.S.I.C.A./tree/main/PhaseI))
 The purpose of Phase I was to collect raw data and perform data preparation methods in order to satisfy a predifined machine-learning model for vocal-isolation.
 The following sections describe key functionalities needed to collect and prepare adequate data.

 ## Raw Data Collection